jshields/cowsay.club/README.md

 TODO:
-favicon
+* favicon
+* support alias `e` for eyes
-expand text box according to content allow editing of the text once it has been loaded from query string use a template format that is more clear to read
+* expand text box according to content
+* allow editing of the text once it has been loaded from query string
+* use a template format that is more clear to read